luisalopresti/luisalopresti/README.md

 ### About me :computer: :chart_with_upwards_trend:

-:arrow_right: I am a PhD researcher in Data Science
+:arrow_right: I am a PhD researcher in Data Science.

 :arrow_right: I study spatial data analytics and I am interested in its applications in the field of urban development, mobility, and sustainability. :seedling: